Back to all articles

 In a fast-paced SaaS business, you don’t want to create reports just for the fun of it.
 Gaining insights from your dashboards is a smart move.
 But if it doesn’t lead to action, then why bother?

 Usually, when creating a dashboard, you would ask yourself: “What do I want to know?”
-Now, if you really want people to act upon your data, your first question should be:
+But if you really want people to act upon your data, your first question should be:

 “What do I want people to do?
 Which actions should they take?”